elliebeynonn/2041_data_project/README.md

 This will scrape the data, clean it, produce all the figures and run the regression analysis.
 Note: The scraping section takes approximately 2-3 minutes to run because of a two second pause between requests.

+#### To skip re-scraping
+The raw data is already included in data/raw/athletics_raw_complete.csv.
+To use it instead of re-scraping, find this line in analysis.ipynb:
+df_raw = pd.read_csv("data/raw/athletics_raw_complete.csv")
+Skip the scraping cells and run everything else from top to bottom.

 ### Requirements
 Install the required packages by running the first cell in analysis.ipynb or running this command in your terminal:
 pip install requests beautifulsoup4 pandas matplotlib seaborn scipy tabulate --break-system-packages